SotDimakis87/airline-route-profitability/README.md

 The pipeline is designed to simulate a real-world airline data platform, transforming raw operational data into a **clean, validated, and analytics-ready fact table**.

-A significant portion of the dataset reflects operations connected to **Dubai International Airport (DXB)**, a major global aviation hub.
+The dataset reflects operations connected to **Dubai International Airport (DXB)**, a major global aviation hub.

 ---